ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

 direction, i.e., a direction vector, originating in the light source position and pointing towards the heliostat field.
 ``ARTIST`` can accommodate heliostats with various kinematic and actuator types.
-Since each kinematic type and actuator type computes the orientations of aligned heliostats slightly different, we need to separate the heliostats into ``HeliostatGroup`` groups. ``ARTIST`` handels this automatically.
+Since each kinematic type and actuator type computes the orientations of aligned heliostats slightly different, we need to separate the heliostats into ``HeliostatGroup`` groups. ``ARTIST`` handles this automatically.

-We first consider a scenario where the sun is also directly in the south, i.e. the incident ray direction is to the north.
+We first consider a scenario where the sun is also directly in the south, i.e., the incident ray direction is to the north.
 When defining this, we have to make sure the direction is normed:

 .. code-block::